-palakura pappu recipe – Learn to make healthy spinach and dal curry.
+Palakura pappu recipe – Learn to make healthy spinach and dal curry.

-When it comes to making a pappu recipe for meal, I always prefer to make a smooth and creamy dal like sorakaya pappu, mamidikaya pappu or tomato pappu, where all the ingredients can be dumped to cook in the pressure cooker and later tempered.
+When it comes to making a pappu for meal, I always prefer to make a smooth and creamy dal like sorakaya pappu, mamidikaya pappu or tomato pappu, where all the ingredients can be dumped to cook in the pressure cooker and later tempered.

-While making spinach or any leafy vegetables with dal like gongura pappu, I don’t prefer to overcook them which often happens by pressure cooking, so I just make it in an open pan to retain the nutrients and taste.
+While making spinach or any leafy greens with dal like gongura pappu, I don’t prefer to overcook them which often happens by pressure cooking.
+So I just add them to the cooked dal to retain the nutrients and taste.

-The chilies that you see in the last picture below are the curd chilies (majjiga mirapakayalu) which are often used in south India along with papadams.
+The chilies that you see in the last picture below are the curd chilies (majjiga mirapakayalu) which are often used in South India along with papadams.
 I fry them along with the tadka and add to the dal and use some for garnishing.

 1. Soak tamarind in little hot water.
 Set aside.
-Wash and cook 3/4 cup pappu or dal with 2 cups water in a pressure cooker for 2 whistles.
+Wash and cook 3/4 cup pappu/ dal with 2 cups water in a pressure cooker for 2 whistles.
 If cooking in a pot cook till soft.
 Mash the dal to smooth, if you like.
 You can cook tomatoes, onions, chilies along with the dal if using or can be added at the next step.

 2. While the dal cooks, pluck spinach leaves with out stems.
 Wash them in lot of water several times.
 Drain them.
 Chop and add them to the dal along with little more water.
 If you like to add tomato, chili and onion add it now if you have not added in step 1.
-Cook on a medium flame
+Cook on a medium flame.

 3. When the spinach is cooked completely, it looks wilted and blends well with dal.
 Add salt and turmeric.
 Stir and mix well.

-palakaura pappu is ready to serve with chapathi or rice.
+Palakaura pappu is ready to serve with chapathi or rice.

-- 1 to 2 green chili slit (optional)
+- 1 to 2 green chili slit

-- Salt to taste
+- 1/3 teaspoon Salt adjust to taste

 - 1 sprig curry leaves